 To construct a zone between countries that does not restrict and/or limit any man, woman, or child from entering based on citizenship, national origin, color, race, or religion.
 This territorial zone shall be free of any copyright and intellectual property and reject any law that shall restrict the progress and/or an idea towards the advancement of humanity.

 Analysis of the border condition as it exists today shows a trend in cross-border commerce and business.
-Border cities such as San Ysidro / Tijuana Mexico blur the sociopolitical line of a border, which is where architecture can fill-in this void.
+Border cities such as San Ysidro / Tijuana Mexico blur the sociopolitical line of a border, which is where architecture can be deployed.
 Cross border economics is producing a need to replace the conventional idea of a border with a well planned well designed solution.

 This project focuses on the Tijuana port of entry, dividing it into three zones and re-connecting it with a linear park running the length of project.
 The focus of these Zones are : Zone #1 Technology and Education, Zone #2 Medicine and Medical Research, and Zone #3 Manufacturing and Agriculture.
 Other programs within these zones include: Hospitals and Medical Clinics, Cultural Arts Centers, Higher Education and Technical Trade Schools, Low-Tech & High-Tech Manufacturing Facilities, Commerce Facilities, Hosing, and Markets.